University of South Carolina Medicine Interview Questions

 Interviews generally take place between September to mid-March.

 Historical Interview Information

 Previously, UofSC conducted two traditional individual interviews by members of the Admissions Committee.
 Each lasted for about 30 minutes.
 One of them was an open-file interview with a focus on the applicant’s academic background, experience, activities, and motives of pursuing medicine.
 The other interview was blind to the academic records and focused mainly on evaluating the applicant’s non-cognitive qualities, like:

 - Ability to withstand stress

-Applicants will also rotate through a Multiple Mini-Interview session before ending the day.
-The session consists of 5 mini-interview stations where four of them will run by a standardized patient, and one will be staffed by a member of the Admissions Committee.
-These MMI stations aim at assessing how applicants address each provided scenario specifically through their attentive listening skills, professionalism, problem-solving skills, and their general knowledge of health care.
+Applicants would also rotate through a Multiple Mini-Interview session before ending the day.
+The session consisted of 5 mini-interview stations where four of them would be run by a standardized patient, and one would be staffed by a member of the Admissions Committee.
+These MMI stations aim edat assessing how applicants address each provided scenario specifically through their attentive listening skills, professionalism, problem-solving skills, and their general knowledge of health care.